-Under the instruction and supervision of professionallytrained, MSW-level, and program-approved field instructors, foundation students will spend a minimum of 920 hours in two field practica.
+Under the instruction and supervision of professionally-trained, MSW-level, and program-approved field instructors, foundation students will spend a minimum of 920 hours in two field practica.
 Advanced standing students will spend a minimum of 500 hours in one field practicum.
 The foundation practicum is spread over at least two trimesters (fall and winter) and the concentration practicum is spread over the entire academic year.
-Both practica are concurrent with enrollment in fieldwork integrative seminars as well as other MSW coursework.
+Both practica are concurrent with enrollment in integrative field seminars, as well as other MSW coursework.